hurles/SharpExcel/README.md

 # SharpExcel

-SharpExcel is a .NET Standard 2.0+ library to simplify exporting, importing, and validate data provided using Microsoft Excel files (.xlsx, .xlsm).
+SharpExcel is a powerful, easy-to-use .NET Standard 2.0 library designed to simplify the process of importing, exporting, styling, and validating Excel files.
+SharpExcel uses ClosedXml to handle reading and writing Excel files.

+### Main focus
-The library is based on ClosedXml, and provides basic, but overridable formatting using a fluent API
+The library is focused on mapping a collection of C# models to a corresponding Excel file.

+**ExcelSharp makes sure that every Excel file you export, can also be re-imported and converted to the same data as was used to export it.
+This is useful for providing a template for a user or client to provide data to load into a program.**

+### Validation
+The library uses FluentValidation to validate imported data.
+This will generate a list of exactly which cells are invalid, and why.
+We can even output a new Excel file, where all invalid cells have a red color, or any other defined style.

+### Styling
+SharpExcel also provides a fluent API to define styles.
+We can set default data and header styles and even override styles based on specific rules (for example: make a cell red when a number is below zero).

+### Auto Dropdowns
+Enum properties in your model will be automatically mapped into dropdown lists for a user to select.

 ---
 ## Install SharpExcel